 Second, I have a new focus on digestion.
 I have started consuming 2 Tbsp of raw apple cider vinegar 10-15 minutes before my meals.
 I am constantly reminding myself to chew my food thoroughly.
 I am consuming a lot of ginger too (mostly hot ginger tea and homemade ginger kombucha).
 I am a fermenting addict and now make my own sauerkraut, kombucha and coconut milk kefir.
 I am also keeping starches extremely low (and other sugars fairly low as well).

 Third, I am playing with intermittent fasting.
-I will delve deeper into the benefits of intermittent fasting in a future post.
 Intermittent fasting is where you don’t eat for 16-24 hours (its mostly important not to consume carbohydrates or protein) and this is also very customizable (how long, how often, how randomly, what you break your fast with, whether or not you consume fat during fast…).
 I have chosen to skip breakfast but still have my two coffees with grass-fed butter and coconut oil (one when I get up in the morning and another a couple of hours later).
 Normally, you aren’t supposed to fast if sleep or stress management aren’t perfect.
 But I have found (in only a week playing with this) that I am sleeping better, feeling better and my mood is way, way better (well, I was a grumpy pants one day but my kids aren’t sleeping well and have been extra moody lately).
 Also, I have seen faster improvement to my lichen planus in the last week than I did in the month and a half prior.
 My plan is to try this maybe a couple of times each week, on random days, but generally on days when I don’t seem very hungry in the morning anyway (if you fast too often, it just becomes the way you eat, your body adapts and you don’t get the same benefits).

 The point of this post is to tell you two things.
 First of all, my stricter version of paleo is working to address my health issues and this makes me VERY happy.
 Second, a paleo diet is about lifelong health.
 You can keep tweaking your own implementation of paleo until you have addressed your own health issues and achieved your goals.
 You can further tweak your own implementation of paleo to stay there once you get there.
 And I think that’s awesome.